drakkan/sftpgo/docs/portable-mode.md

                                         parallel (default 2)
       --s3-upload-part-size int         The buffer size for multipart uploads (MB) (default 5)
+      --sftp-disable-concurrent-reads   Concurrent reads are safe to use and disabling them will degrade performance.
+                                        Disable for read once servers
       --sftp-endpoint string            SFTP endpoint as host:port for SFTP provider
       --sftp-fingerprints strings       SFTP fingerprints to verify remote host